udacity/DevOps_Microservices/README.md

 ### AWS Lambda & Serverless

-* [Making Change](https://github.com/udacity/DevOps_Microservices/tree/master/lambda-functions): Create and deploy a serverless lambda function that responds to an input request; this example creates the correct amount of change to make up a value in US dollars.
+* [Making Change](https://github.com/udacity/DevOps_Microservices/tree/master/lambda-functions/make-change-tutorial): Create and deploy a serverless lambda function that responds to an input request; this example creates the correct amount of change to make up a value in US dollars.
-* [Wikipedia Query](): Create and deploy a lambda function that responds to an input request; this example returns the first sentence of a specific wikipedia page upon being queried.
+* [Wikipedia Query](https://github.com/udacity/DevOps_Microservices/tree/master/lambda-functions/wikipedia-query): Deploy a lambda function that responds to an input, wikipedia page query; this example returns the first sentence of a specific wikipedia page upon being queried.

 ## Project